LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 - Correct computation of circum center for infinite faces
     - Updated with a new procedure, still needs to be checked if this is reliable
+    - Should rework this, as i uses a fixed number in the computation...

 - Priority queue is currently just a stack
     - Look at the one in CGAL, can probably work similarly